MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicy.md

   - `[DisplayName <String>]`: Admin provided name of the device configuration.
   - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
   - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.
-  - `[ScheduledActionsForRule <IMicrosoftGraphDeviceComplianceScheduledActionForRule[]>]`: The list of scheduled action for this rule
+  - `[ScheduledActionsForRule <IMicrosoftGraphDeviceComplianceScheduledActionForRule1[]>]`: The list of scheduled action for this rule
     - `[Id <String>]`: Read-only.
     - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
-    - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
+    - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem1[]>]`: The list of scheduled action configurations for this compliance policy.
       - `[Id <String>]`: Read-only.
       - `[ActionType <String>]`:
       - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760
       - `[NotificationMessageCcList <String[]>]`: A list of group IDs to speicify who to CC this notification message to.
       - `[NotificationTemplateId <String>]`: What notification Message template to use
-  - `[UserStatusOverview <IMicrosoftGraphDeviceComplianceUserOverview>]`: deviceComplianceUserOverview
+  - `[UserStatusOverview <IMicrosoftGraphDeviceComplianceUserOverview1>]`: deviceComplianceUserOverview
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview